BIVROST/360WebPlayer/README.md

 * Set keyframes around 5 times per second. otherwise the movie will take forever to seek (ffmpeg's `-g` option).
 * Make the movie streamable by putting the headers in the beginning of the file (ffmpeg's `+faststart` option).
 * Codecs, especially h264, have lots of switches that should be used, for example using the yuv420p colorspace to keep a correct level and profile.
-* Browsers prefer the H.264 and VP8 codec types over H.265 and VP9.
+* When encoding, prefer the H.264 and VP8 codec types over H.265 and VP9.
+The latter ones are still not universally supported.

 At Bivrost we use [ffmpeg][ffmpeg] in combination with these options for both web & mobile: